 Long time to market

-Once the time to be spent with testing and validating hazard scenarios is high
+Time spent testing and validating hazard scenarios is lengthy

-It is not feasible to try reproducing several test scenarios physically
+It is not feasible to physically reproduce several test scenarios

 Risk for the robot buyers

-No formal guarantee about situations where the vehicle might be not able to avoid obstacles and collide with other objects or people
+No formal guarantee that the vehicle can avoid collisions with objects or people

 Limited test coverage